abey79/vpype/docs/fundamentals.rst

       end                           \
       show

 Before the block, a 1cm-radius circle is added to layer 1.
 Then, the block pipeline starts by initializing a 3x3 grid - for each space in the grid it deletes layer 1 before adding a 0.5cm-radius circle.
-However, since the block pipeline is executed from a blank state, the :program:`ldelete` command has nothing to remove and all 10 circle (nine from the grid block on layer 10, plus the original on layer one) are visible in the output:
+However, since the block pipeline is executed from a blank state, the :ref:`cmd_ldelete` command has nothing to remove and all 10 circle (nine from the grid block on layer 10, plus the original on layer one) are visible in the output:

 .. image:: images/ldelete_grid.png
    :width: 400px